academicz/service_center/README.md

 Admin dashboard available at /e2care

 1. Admin can add shop types
-2. Can verify and approve,reject and suspend shop registrations
+2. Can verify, approve, reject and suspend shop registrations
 3. Can see service overview of shops
 #### Shop
 Shop dashboard available at /shop